matloff/fasteR/README.md

 * **FAST**:  You'll already be doing good stuff in R -- useful data analysis
 --- in your very first lesson.

-* **No prerequisites:**  If you're comfortable with navigating the Web, you're fine.
+* **For nonprogrammers:**  If you're comfortable with navigating the Web, you're fine.
 This tutorial is aimed at you, not experienced C or Python coders.

 * **Motivating:**  Every lesson centers around a *real problem* to be